Home > Programs > ELST

 Yes!
 Many of our participants are returning to work after extended absences.
 We’ll help you update your skills, build confidence, and present your experience effectively.
 Everyone’s journey is different, and we meet you where you are.

 Definitely!
 We encourage you to take advantage of all Nawican programs that interest you.
-Cultural programs, counseling services, family support, and recreational activities can all support your overall wellbeing and success.
+Cultural programs, counseling services, family support, and recreational activities can all support your overall well-being and success.

 Yes.
 We follow strict confidentiality protocols.
 Your personal information and participation in the program are kept private unless you give us permission to share specific information (for example, with a potential employer or educational institution).